techgirldiaries/techgirldiaries/README.md

 </div>

-### <div align="center">I am Oluwakemi, a Computer Science student👩‍💻 who is seeking for an internships/entry-level job in Software Development. </div>
+### <div align="center">I am Oluwakemi, a Computer Science student👩‍💻 who is seeking for a Software Development internship/entry-level job. </div>

 - 🔭 I’m currently working on Tic-Tac-Toe AI Game.
 I also just completed a chess game and will be on my account soon.